Lord Duncan (1798 Sunderland ship)

 Lord Duncan was launched at Sunderland in 1798.
 She initially traded with Smyrna, where in late 1801 she suffered a lightning strike.
 In 1806 she started trading with San Domingo and was blown up there in 1807 in an explosion.

 Career

 Lord Duncan first appeared in Lloyd's Register (LR) in 1800.
+It gave he master as Thompson, her owner as Havelock, and her trade as London to Smyrna.
 Captain Joseph Thompson acquired a letter of marque on 18 March 1800.

 On 16 November 1801, Lord Duncan, Thompson master, was at Smyrna when lightning struck her.
 She suffered considerable damage.

-Captain Thompson acquired a letter of marque on 8 October 1806, but then Captain Archibald Heurtley acquired one on 29 October.Lloyd's List reported that on 7 December 1806 Lord Duncan, Hurtly, master, had put into Portsmouth leaky; she was making five feet of water in an hour.
+Captain Thompson acquired a letter of marque on 8 October 1806, but then Captain Archibald Heurtley acquired one on 29 October.

+Lloyd's List reported that on 7 December 1806 Lord Duncan, Hurtly, master, had put into Portsmouth leaky; she was making five feet of water in an hour.
 She was on her way from London to St Domingo.